Do you want to use GTmetrix to test your WordPress site’s speed?

-If your website is still showing low scores, then you can go through details and improve each item one by one.
-However, this would get too technical for a beginner level user.
+If your website is still showing low scores, then you can go through the details and improve each item one by one.
+However, this can become too technical for a beginner.

-If your WordPress hosting provider is not good, then there is not much you can do to improve the performance of your website.
+If you are using a low-quality WordPress hosting provider, then there is not much you can do to improve the performance of your website.